-As in any grand Olympic venue, after the competitions, it is up to the city to make the venue relevant.
-Good thing, with Atlanta, the cheers may have faded but the structures live on.
+As in any grand Olympic venue, it is up to the city to make the venue relevant after the competitions.
+Good thing, with Atlanta, the cheers may have faded, but the structures live on.

 Get yourself a walking map of the Centennial Olympic Park and see the many things you can discover there for free.
 If you are thinking of things for kids to do in Atlanta, a visit to the park is a must.